bwks/grifter/README.md

-# vagrant-topology-builder
+# Grifter
 Python library to build large scale Vagrant topologies for the networking space, but can also be used the build small scale labs for non-networking devices.

-Note: Python 3.6+ is supported.
+Note: Support is targeted to python 3.6+ releases.

 ```
 *****************************************************************
-This project is in beta and stability is not currently guaranteed
+This project is in beta and stability is not currently guaranteed.
-Breaking API changes can be expected
+Breaking API changes can be expected.
 *****************************************************************
 ```